Cai Yuanpei: Biography

 He established Guangfuhui in 1904 and joined Tongmenghui in Paris the next year, and became a member of the Chinese anarchist group led by Wu Zhihui, and Li Shizeng.
-He studyied philosophy, psychology, and art history in the Universität Leipzig of Germany in 1907 under Karl Lamprecht and Wilhelm Wundt.
+He studied philosophy, psychology, and art history in the Universität Leipzig of Germany in 1907 under Karl Lamprecht and Wilhelm Wundt.

+He became Minister of Education in the new Republic of China in 1912.
+As Minister of Education, Cai advocated that film should be used to support public education.

 Cai returned to China in 1916 and served as the President of Peking University the following year.
 There he resumed his support, begun in his Paris years with Li Shizeng, for the Diligent Work-Frugal Study Movement, which sent worker-students to France.
-It was during his tenure at Peking University that he recruited such famous thinkers (and future Chinese Communist Party leaders) to the school as Chen Duxiu and Li Dazhao, as well as quite different thinkers as Hu Shih, a close friend, Liang Shuming and the painter Xu Beihong.
+It was during his tenure at Peking University that he recruited such famous thinkers to the school as future Chinese Communist Party leaders Chen Duxiu and Li Dazhao, as well as thinkers like Hu Shih, a close friend, Liang Shuming and the painter Xu Beihong.

 In 1919, after the student leaders of the May Fourth demonstrators were jailed, Cai resigned in protest (returning to office in September).
 Meanwhile, he and Xu Beihong wrote regularly for the Daily University of Peking University that dealt with broader issues than just campus politics.
 Xu addressed issues of Art and Art History and in 1920 a university art journal called Painting Miscellany was published.
 After resigning again in 1922, he spent a period of withdrawal in France.
 Returning in 1926, he supported his fellow-provincial Chiang Kai-shek and the Kuomintang's efforts to unite the country.
 Along with Wu Zhihui, Li Shizeng, and Zhang Renjie, he was known as one of the "Four Elders" of the Party, and a staunch anti-communist.
 He was appointed president of the Control Yuan, but soon resigned.